 Planning is key to taking advantage of these exceptional opportunities and we’re here to help.
 As early as freshman year, you should visit the Office of Study Abroad to discuss your options in addition to consulting with your academic advisers.
 In fact, you can attend short-term MC faculty-led programs as early as the summer following your freshman year.

-To be eligible to study abroad, you must be in good academic standing with a general cumulative GPA of 2.75 or above and not be on disciplinary probation.
+To be eligible to study abroad, you must be in good academic standing with a general cumulative GPA of 2.75 or above and not have any holds on your MC student account.
 You must receive a grade of C or better in your courses abroad to earn academic credit.
-Learn more about eligibility here.
+Learn more about the process of preparing to go abroad here.